The Dead Eye

-The Dead Eye is the fifth studio album by Swedish metal band The Haunted.
+The Dead Eye is the fifth studio album by Swedish heavy metal band The Haunted.
 It was released on 30 October 2006.

 The "bloodpack" edition includes the collectors edition DVD, promotional button, two-sided guitar pick, t-shirt, and a floating dead eyeball.

 In 2006, Century Media also released "The Dead Eye" on 12" vinyl (120 gram), with the initial artwork and inserts (not the limited edition packaging).
 It contains the 13 tracks on the standard releases.

 Track listing

 For the Japanese edition of the album, the song "The Burden" is placed on track 13, and the song "The Program" has lyrics.

 The collectors US, European and Japanese editions also feature a bonus DVD.